Towns on my radar for 2019

 Gansbaai in March

 My Maid of Honour is finally tying the knot in the whale-watching town of Gansbaai and I’m thrilled because we’ve never been there.
-Even though we going up there for a celebratory occasion, the town is quite small for us to explore so we took the entire weekend off to not only see what Gansbaai has to offer but hopefully trek to De Kelders and Franskraal.
+Even though we go up there for a celebratory occasion, the town is quite small for us to explore so we took the entire weekend off to not only see what Gansbaai has to offer but hopefully trek to De Kelders and Franskraal.

 Stanford in May